Arizona Bike Safety Lawyers

-Many accidents involving bikes happen because motor vehicle drivers do not see the bike rider making a left hand turn.
+Many accidents involving adults and children on bikes happen because motor vehicle drivers do not see the bike rider making a left hand turn.
 When the cyclists is making a left hand turn, it is important to move into the left lane slowly while signaling to the motor vehicle driver.
 Again, if you can make contact with the driver that is important.
 If you are riding your bike in the crosswalk, although you do not have to by law, it may be safer to walk your bike across the crosswalk.
 Every case is different and just because you are riding your bike across the cross walk does not mean you would be at-fault for the accident, but still you do not want to get injured in a crash.

 Cyclists should buy and utilize headlights and tailights.
 These will help drivers of automobiles see the cyclists more.
 Arizona generally has clear visibility but at night, during the monsoon and during wind storms, it may be difficult to see a bicycle rider.
 These lights will not entirely prevent a car accident as a bike rider, but it may lower the chances.
 There is also reflective clothing that can be worn to signal to drivers of automobiles and other motor vehicles that you are a cyclist on the road.